Top 10 Mistakes Beginners Make When Trying to Make Money Online

 1. Expecting Overnight Success

-One of the most common mistakes beginners make is believing they can get rich quickly.
-The internet is full of ads and gurus promising “$10,000 in 30 days” schemes.
-The truth?
-Building a reliable online income takes time, effort, and consistency.
+One of the most common mistakes beginners make is believing they can get rich overnight.
+The internet is full of flashy ads promising “$10,000 in 30 days” or “earn money while you sleep.”
+While these claims sound tempting, the reality is far from it.

 2. Not Choosing a Clear Niche